 Transmission: EHV-1 is spread from horse to horse through contact with nasal discharge or inhalation of aerosolized respiratory droplets.
 Horses can also contract the virus by coming into contact with contaminated surfaces such as stalls, water, feed, tack, and transport vehicles.
-Humans can spread the virus from horse to horse through contaminated hands, clothing and equipment.
+Humans can spread the virus from horse to horse through contaminated hands and clothing.

-Frequency: Although EHV-1 and EHV-4 are a relatively common cause of mild respiratory disease (also called equine rhinopneumonitis), EHM, the neurologic form of EHV infection, is rare.
-It is poorly understood why this virus develops into neurologic disease in only some horses.
+Frequency: Although EHV-1 and EHV-4 are a relatively common cause of a mild respiratory disease (also called equine rhinopneumonitis), EHM, the neurologic form, is rare.
+It is unknown why this virus develops into neurologic disease in only some horses.

-Incubation period: Ranges from 2-10 days.
-Horses can shed the virus during the incubation period, before they develop clinical signs.
+Incubation period: Ranges from 5 to 6 days.
+Horses can shed the virus during the incubation period.